akbargherbal/GerConv/README.md

 # GerConv
-Utility tool to convert pdf files to a single .txt file.
+A GUI utility tool to convert pdf files to a single .txt file.
+It can be used for downstream NLP preprocessing tasks.